-Without a doubt, dispense is one of the most singularly important things in the UCC.
-It is a mish-mash of software and hardware and over the years has evolved from a simple way to electronically dispense drinks to your UCC electronic wallet.
-Much of the software was written by an eighteen-year-old!
-Services, printing, phone calls, drinks and snacks are all paid for with dispense.
+Without a doubt, dispense is one of the most important systems in the UCC.
+It is a mishmash of software and hardware and over the years has evolved from a simple way to electronically dispense drinks to your UCC electronic wallet.
+Services, printing, phone calls, drinks and snacks can all be paid for with dispense.
 It even allows Door group to open the electronic door lock.
+Dispense can be controlled from the command line, from the keypad on the snack machine, and even by swiping your student card over the card reader attached to the snack machine.